How to Make Water Taste Better: Tips for Making Tap or Bottled Water Taste Better in Minutes

 Step 1: Cut your fruit into thin slices or cubes

-Step 2: You can use any kind of fruit or herb like lemon, grapefruit, orange, mint, cucumber.
+Step 2: You can use any kind of fruit or herb like lemon, grapefruit, orange, mint, or cucumber.
 If you want to make flavors like strawberry-kiwi or raspberry-basil, you can put the two fruits together in one infusion.

 Step 3: Add the sliced fruit to your favorite glass of water